-Burundi is a landlocked country in Africa, located roughly in the middle of the continent, but further towards the east and south.
-At the beginning of the 20th century, it was ruled by Germany and then Belgium, before regaining independence in 1962.
-The country has experienced assassinations, coups, bouts of ethnic cleansing, two civil wars, and genocides since then.
-This is the main reason the economy is so underdeveloped, and why the people are among the poorest in the world.
+Burundi has experienced assassinations, coups, bouts of ethnic cleansing, civil wars, and genocides since then.
+This is the main reason the economy is so underdeveloped, and has contributed to Burundi being the poorest country in the world.

 What Do People Eat in Burundi?

-80% of Burundi’s surface is dedicated to agriculture, yet this still isn’t enough to sustain everyone in the country.
-Coffee, tea, corn, beans, and manioc are some of the most common crops.
+The majority of Burundian land is dedicated to agriculture; coffee, tea, corn, beans, and manioc/cassava are some of the most common crops.

 Meat is a bit harder to obtain, but lamb and goat are most common, and will often be served in the form of brochettes.
 A brochette is a skewer on which chunks of meat are grilled, and is popular in many African countries.

 What I Made